HariMalode/TE-Sem6-Endsem-Notes/DSBDA/UNIT3.md

 - **Identification of Data Sources**: The retail company identifies various data sources, including its transactional database, sales records, inventory management system, supplier databases, logistics data, and customer feedback channels.

-- **Exploration of Data Landscape**: The organization examines the structure and format of the available data, such as sales transactions, inventory levels, shipment tracking, supplier information, and customer reviews.
-They review metadata and sample datasets to understand the data's characteristics.
+- **Exploration of Data Landscape**: The organization examines the structure and format of the available data and review datasets to understand the data's characteristics.

 - **Assessment of Data Quality**: During Data Discovery, the company assesses the quality of the data by checking for completeness, accuracy, consistency, and timeliness.
 They identify issues such as missing product codes, discrepancies in inventory counts, and outdated supplier contact information.

 - **Evaluation of Data Relevance**: The organization evaluates the relevance of the available data to its inventory management objectives.
-They focus on data related to sales trends, demand forecasting, stock levels, lead times, supplier performance, and customer preferences.
+It helps to verify data is appropriate, useful, and applicable to the task or problem at hand.

-- **Identification of Data Opportunities**: Based on the exploration and assessment, the retail company identifies opportunities to leverage data for improving inventory forecasting accuracy, optimizing reorder points, minimizing stockouts, reducing excess inventory, and enhancing supplier relationships.
+- **Identification of Data Opportunities**: Based on the exploration and assessment, the retail company identifies opportunities to leverage data for improving accuracy, leading strategic use of data to gain insights, make informed decisions, and achieve specific objectives within a business or organization. .

 Through the Data Discovery phase, the organization gains valuable insights into the available data assets, paving the way for subsequent phases of data analysis, modeling, and decision-making in the analytics project.